 The investigation focuses on hip replacement surgery but our findings are applicable to all orthopaedic joint replacements.

-We've made safety recommendations to NHS Improvement, the British Standards Institute, the National Joint Registry and the Department of Health and Social Care as a result of this investigation.
+We made safety recommendations to NHS Improvement, the British Standards Institute, the National Joint Registry and the Department of Health and Social Care as a result of this investigation.
+All of these organisations responded to the safety recommendations within 90 days of publication of the investigation report.

 NHS Improvement amends the national Prosthesis Verification Standard to incorporate the specific aspects of verification practice developed to mitigate error identified in this investigation.